crimdon/SQLToolkitAzure/readme.md

 - RunSingleSqlScript - This task will run a specified SQL script against your database.

+- AddOrUpdateUserAzure - This task will add (or update the password of) a user

 ## Website:

 [SQL Toolkit for Azure](https://github.com/crimdon/SQLToolkitAzure)